What to Consider While Buying A Home in California!

 Be Thorough: A few extra dollars well spent now may save you big expenses in the long run.
 Don't forget such essentials as:

 Include inspection & mortgage contingencies in your written offer.

 Has the property been inspected by a professional inspector?

 Request a second walk-through to take place within 24 hours of closing.

 You want to check to see that no changes have been made that were not agreed on (i.e., a nice chandelier that you assumed came with the sale, having been replaced by a cheap ceiling light).

 All the above may seem rather overwhelming.
 That is why having a professional represent you and keep track of all the details for you is highly recommended.
 Please email me or call me directly to discuss any of these matters in further detail.

 Buying a home is one of the most important purchases most people will make.
 In order to make the right decision the first time, potential buyers need to be prepared.
 Consider the following before starting negotiations:

-- Be prepared Research the housing market in the target area.
+Be prepared to research the housing market in the target area.
 Once you have information about the general area, focus on the particular property and seller.
 Look for answers to questions such as:

-- What is the seller's time frame for selling and moving?
-Does it fit within your needs?
+What is the seller's time frame for selling and moving?
+Does it fit your needs?